karoluck/ember-cli-light-template-lint/README.md

 ## Super lightweight plugin to lint your ember templates!
 * It's only about 6.5Kb of code.
-* Dependent only on 2 light packages and great ember-template-lint.
+* Dependent only on 2 light packages and `ember-template-lint`.
-* Can run standalone without any other ember package installed.
+* This plugin can run standalone without any other ember package installed.
-* Great for Continous Integration purpose.
+* Great for Continous Integration purposes.
-* Supports rules from `.template-lintrc.js`
+* Supports rules defined in `.template-lintrc.js`
-* Output similar to `ember-cli-template-lint`
+* Output is similar to `ember-cli-template-lint`

 ## Installation
+*(note: Both commands are doing the same thing.
+But in CI you may have not installed ember-cli, so standalone install is preffered for CI)*

+### With ember
-* `ember install ember-cli-light-template-lint`
+`ember install ember-cli-light-template-lint`

+### Standalone
+`npm install ember-cli-light-template-lint --save-dev`

-## Running with ember
+## Running

+### With ember
-* `ember light-template-lint`
+`ember light-template-lint`

-## Running standalone
+### Standalone

-* `node node_modules/ember-cli-light-template-lint/bin/lint.js`
+`node node_modules/ember-cli-light-template-lint/bin/lint.js`

 ## Options